wertisml/Statistical_methods/DLNM/Read_Me.md

 ## Pooled Effect
 - In this script you will calculate the pooled effect from all of your area.

+## Packages Required
+- mixmeta
+- dlnm
+- dplyr
+- scales

+## Steps
-1. Loads the necessary packages including mixmeta, dlnm, dplyr, and scales.
+1. Loads the necessary packages.
 2. Sets the working directory to where the necessary files are located.
 3. Reads in the coefficient and vectorized covariance (coef/vcov) from first-stage models and links them with the census data.
 4. Runs the models and tests heterogeneity using mixmeta with no meta-predictor.